 What we are doing

 Many research and innovation initiatives are focused on the priority needs of government and industry to inform and support legislation and strategic planning.
-The ministry contributes to research and innovation through projects such as the development of forestry-related Environmental Code chapters, climate change and adaptation research, province-specific growth and yield projects, enhanced forest inventory projects, and work related to insect and disease management.
+The ministry contributes to research and innovation through projects such as the development of forestry-related Environmental Code chapters, climate change and adaptation research, province-specific growth and yield projects, enhanced forest inventory projects, research on natural forest patterns, and work related to insect and disease management.
 Significant contributions have been made to support forest inventory projects using new technologies and innovative approaches such as Lidar mapping.
-This in turn has helped inform the development of a Forest Inventory Code Chapter, which provides industry with resources and best practices for updating their forest inventories.
+This in turn has helped inform the development of a Forest Inventory Code Chapter which provides industry with resources and best-practices for updating their forest inventories.
 This inventory work has helped facilitate a large scale forest resource inventory of Saskatchewan's forest fringe area.
-Over the last six years, the ministry has invested an average of $331,000 per year towards forestry related research.
+Over the last eight years, the ministry has invested an average of $329,700 per year towards forestry related research.

 Why it matters